 The existing window was really beyond repair but the style was recreated in oak by a local specialist joiner, Woodpecker Joinery.
 A lovely job was made of the window and cylinder glass was sourced to give it a hint of age.
 This glass is difficult to obtain but has blemishes from manufacture that create a shimmer not present in modern glass.
 Consideration to this type of detail should always be given if character is to be retained in an old building.

 There was some damage to the lath and plaster ceiling but it was never an option to replace this with plasterboard.
 The void between the ceiling and the room above was filled with Warmcell Cellulose Fibre loose lay insulation.
 This is a recycled newspaper that is ideal for placing in hard to get to places as it was spread by a small rake.
-A small part of the ceiling then had new hand riven laths fitted before a haired lime putty mortar applied and then lime putty plaster skim to finish it off.
+A small part of the ceiling then had new hand riven laths fitted before a Haired Lime Mortar applied and then lime putty plaster skim to finish it off.

 The room’s two outer walls were insulated on the inside of the room.
 Xtratherm or similar was not an option for these areas as they needed to be vapour permeable.
 Not only do walls need to allow rising moisture to escape but as this is an area of very high humidity, the ability for the room to absorb moisture vapour cuts down considerably on condensation and resultant health and building problems.
 Breathable insulation, lime plasters and breathable paints play an important role in the success or failure of improvements like this.

-A special wood fibre insulation board, Pavandentro made by Pavatex was used on the flattest wall.
+A special wood fibre insulation board, Pavandentro by Pavatex was used on the flattest wall.
 Pavadentro has an excellent natural humidity control but also has a vapour control built in as a layer so reduces the amount of moisture vapour passing through.
 The benefit of this is that the chances of interstitial condensation (water droplets forming within the wall) are much reduced and better for the building as this can lead to premature rot in timbers and poorer insulation.
 Pavadentro offers a thermal conductivity K value of 0.045W/mk and provides a good thermal performance.
 The wall was first levelled by applying a mix of hydraulic lime, sand, horse hair and perlite.
-The Pavadentro was then mechanically fixed, the joints scrimmed and a backing coat of Kreidezeit Lime Wall Finish fine applied before a couple of coats of Mike Wye Regency lime putty plaster provided an extra smooth finish.
+The Pavadentro was then mechanically fixed, the joints scrimmed and a backing coat of Kreidezeit Lime Wall Finish Fine applied before a couple of coats of Regency Lime Plaster provided an extra smooth finish.

 Although it is not ideal to cut into the insulation, a wall light was needed so a wooden base was cut in, and then a pattress was made, routed and then stained by the owner using a mix of burnt umber pigment and Kreidezeit Balsamic Turpentine and then oiled.
 The light fitting appropriate for bathrooms was then fixed to this.